Rise in dengue cases reported in Tamil Nadu, West Bengal, Punjab, Jammu and Kashmir

 A rise in dengue cases in several pockets of West Bengal’s North 24 Parganas has triggered panic among residents, The Times of India reported.
 At least 11 people have died in the district in the past 11 days, the English daily reported.
 Residents in the district are reportedly rushing patients to hospitals.
 “Many of them are not even waiting for test results from local pathological laboratories and are bringing the patients here,” a doctor at the Beliaghata ID hospital told the daily.

 Dengue cases are also increasingly being reported from Punjab and Jammu and Kashmir.
 In recent weeks, 670 patients have tested positive for dengue in Punjab’s Kapurthala district, The Tribune reported.
-Doctors were referring patients suffering from the disease to hospitals in either Jalandhar or Ludhiana, despite the setting up of a separate ward for dengue patients at the local Civil Hospital, the daily reported.
+Doctors were referring patients suffering from the disease to hospitals in either Jalandhar or Ludhiana, despite a separate ward being set up for dengue patients at the local Civil Hospital, the daily reported.

 In Jammu and Kashmir’s Rajouri district, 15 of 66 samples tested were found positive, a report by Greater Kashmir said.
 Unidentified officials told the daily that none of the cases were of a “serious nature”.
 Last week, the health department had dismissed reports of a dengue outbreak in the district.